Finite-dimensional monomial algebras are determined by their automorphism group

 Note that, together with \cref{thm ideales y automorfismos}, this result immediately yields \cref{thm main}, so we are only left with one last proof.

 \begin{proof}[Proof of \cref{Prop B is monomial}] Since \( \dim(\mathfrak{m}/\mathfrak{m}^2) = n \), we know by Nakayama's Lemma \cite[Corollary~4.8]{E95} that any minimal generating set of $B$ as a $\KK$-algebra has exactly $n$ elements.
 We may write then $B=\KK[\XX]/J$ for a certain ideal $J$.
-Note that the automorphism group of such an algebra is a linear algebraic group since it acts on the finite dimensional space $B$ and each of the (finitely many) generators of the ideal $J$ gives a polynomial condition on a linear transformation to be an automorphism, so we get a Zariski-closed subgroup of $\GL_m(\KK)$ for $m=\dim(B)$.
+We claim that the automorphism group of such an algebra is a linear algebraic group.
+Indeed, it acts faithfully and linearly on the finite-dimensional space $B$, so that it is isomorphic to a subgroup $G$ of $\GL(B)$, which is isomorphic to $\GL_m(\KK)$ for $m=\dim(B)$.
+It suffices then to prove that $G$ is Zariski closed in $\GL(B)$.
+Now, every automorphism of $B$ corresponds to an endomorphism of $\KK[\XX]$ sending $J$ to itself.
+This implies that an element $\varphi\in \GL(B)$ belongs to $G$ if and only if, for every polynomial $Q\in J$, we have $Q(\varphi(\bar x_1),\ldots,\varphi(\bar x_n))=0\in B$.
+Each polynomial $Q\in J$ defines thus a Zariski-closed condition on an element of $\GL(B)$ to belong to $G$.
+Since we are taking the intersection of the subgroups of $\GL_m(\KK)$ satisfying all of these conditions, we see that this is indeed a Zariski-closed subgroup of $\GL(B)$.